What is DBT?

 Additional strategies may help to gain the necessary skills to do various tasks and work toward goals while also managing uncomfortable emotions that may arise during activities when feeling depressed.
 Patients move on to increasingly challenging activities as they experience improvements in mood.
 We also work with to improve sleep and diet patterns which are often impacted by periods of depression.

 ERP is a component of cognitive behavioral therapy (CBT) and considered the “treatment of choice” for obsessive-compulsive disorder (OCD).
-Also useful for treating other mental health conditions, such as phobias, panic disorders, generalized anxiety disorders and social anxieties, ERP is a key component of care for eating disorders at Rogers.
+Also useful for treating other mental health conditions, such as phobias, panic disorders, generalized anxiety disorders and social anxieties, ERP is a key component of care for OCD and anxiety disorders at Rogers.
 This method gradually exposes a patient to feared thoughts, images or impulses and outcome studies show its effectiveness in reducing anxiety and distress over time.

 Someone suffering from OCD experiences obsessions and compulsions.
 An obsession refers to a feared, oftentimes unrealistic situation that causes anxiety.
 Compulsions are repetitive behaviors used to reduce the anxiety brought on by the obsession.
 ERP helps you gradually confront obsessions and compulsions using: